300 metres Training

 Training Pace Calculator

-Enter the Event Distance, the Target Personal Best Time for the event distance, the Training Session Distance, the Training Session Effort and then select the "Calculate Training Session Time" button.
+Enter your Target Personal Best Time for 300 metres, the Training Session Distance, and the Training Session Effort and then select the "Calculate Training Session Time" button.

 Training Session Effort %